 Generate an emotional response

-These enemies exist primarily to push players in the mood the game is trying to create.
-They are vectors of immersion, they drive gameplay though the emotions they generate.
+These enemies exist primarily to push players into the mood the game is trying to create.
+They are vectors of immersion, they drive gameplay through the emotions they generate.

 What is important here, is that their main purpose is to make the player FEEL something: powerless, scared, on the edge, panicked…